rafaelcaricio/scte35/README.md

 ## Main Features

 - Parsing of SCTE-35 data
-- Encoding of SCTE-35 data
+- Encoding of SCTE-35 data (not yet implemented)
 - Serde integration for serialization into JSON or any other [serde supported formats](https://docs.rs/serde/1.0.137/serde/#data-formats).

 ## Implementation Overview